-Are we are talking about the latest software changes and improvements to AutoCAD Civil 3D today?
+Are we are talking about the latest software changes and improvements to Autodesk Civil 3D today?

 No. But there are always some recent product feature updates that come with benefits.

-We are talking about AutoCAD Civil 3D Features – Alignments, Profiles, Corridors and such.
+We are talking about Autodesk Civil 3D Features – Alignments, Profiles, Corridors and such.
 If you prefer, all of that Civil 3D Toolspace stuff.
-Technically speaking, these programming objects are called Features as they are collections of objects that interact.
+Technically speaking, these programming objects are called Features as they are collections of objects that interact with one another.
 It’s an object-oriented programming thing.

 The Features matter a lot to how we implement and employ Civil 3D in civil engineering and survey production environments.

 If we want to implement AutoCAD Civil 3D successfully we need to engineer the Features into an implementation project separate from our actual project work.

 You do have an on-going and continuously-improved implementation project, don’t you?
 Maybe this informative and detailed post will inspire some to do just that.
 The Framework with Civil 3D includes an implementation project.
 All the Civil 3D resources listed below are included in the Framework.

 This mission critical post is always a work in progress and has been updated since it's original publication date.